 Announcement URL: https://sharkshield.com/press/shark-shield-announces-breakthrough-long-range-shark-deterrent/

 About Shark Shield:

-Shark Shield is for professional adventurers, it is the world’s only scientifically proven and independently tested electrical shark deterrent.
+Shark Shield is the world’s only scientifically proven and independently tested electrical shark deterrent, nothing is more effective.
 The company’s products are used by spear-fishermen, divers, kayak fishing and surfing with a product designed in partnership with 2 x World Surfing Champion Tom Carroll and the world’s leading surf hardware company Ocean & Earth.

 Sharks have small short-range electrical receptors in their snouts used for feeding.
 Shark Shield’s unique three-dimensional electromagnetic waveform instantly turns sharks away by causing unbearable spasms in these sensitive receptors.

 Shark Shield’s products have been consistently proven to effectively turn sharks away by the world’s leading scientific experts on sharks.
 Independent research and testing by universities has resulted in a number of peer reviewed science journals confirming the technologies effectiveness.
 The technology and patents have a twenty-year development history, in partnership with organisations such as the world’s leading experts in White Sharks, the KwaZulu-Natal Sharks Board in South Africa..